Toulik-Das/Starbucks-Capstone-Project/README.md

 The spending patterns are similar for customers that received, viewed and completed offers.
 It’s important to note that for informational offers, they seem to be more relevant for younger customers.
 Similarly, customers that make less than $80,000 don’t seem to be impacted by this kind of offers.

 # Licensing, Authors, Acknowledgements
-You can the Licensing for the data and other descriptive information is available at Udacity Data Science Nanodegree project.
-Otherwise, feel free to use the code here as you wish.
+Thanks to [Starbucks](https://www.starbucks.com/)for all supports.Feel free to use the code here as you wish.